 Thermostat: how it works, symptoms, problems, testing

-Thermostat.
+Thermostat complete with the housing.
 Click for larger photo

 The thermostat is an important part of the vehicle cooling system.
 The vehicle cooling system is filled with liquid coolant (antifreeze) that transfers the heat from the engine into the radiator to cool the engine down.